 When you’re choosing a Bachelor of Science degree, you’re looking to gain a well-rounded and practical education that’s instantly desirable in the job market.
 It can be tricky finding a balance between a program that’s too niche and limiting, or too broad and liberal artsy to qualify you for stable, financially sound positions and careers.
-As your interests, experience, education and life develops, you may find yourself in a different career than you expected while you were earning your Bachelor of Science degree (or other undergraduate degree).
+As your interests, experience, education, and life develop, you may find yourself in a different career than you expected while you were earning your Bachelor of Science degree (or other undergraduate degree).

 Some of the fields a Bachelor of Science degree in Psychology can prepare you for include: